To understand this article please read the article on ‘What are merits and sins?’

 The person killing accrues the full weight of sin from the act of killing if the person or animal is tortured while being killed.

-4 Some key summary points with regards to killing and sin
+4 Some key summary points with regard to killing and sin

 - Keeping the social system in excellent condition